Advertisement

 How should you handle breastfeeding around other kids?

-The first time you breastfeed your new baby in front of your older children (or any other children), they will probably be very curious, ask questions, and even want to get an up-close look at what’s going on.
-And you should let them!
+The first time you breastfeed your new baby in front of your older children (or any other children), they may be very curious, ask questions, and even want to get a closer look at what’s going on.
 Merritt says it’s best to approach the moment as straightforwardly as possible.

-You can simply explain that your body produces milk to feed your baby.
+You can explain that your body produces milk to feed your baby.
 You can also emphasize how incredible our bodies are, Merritt suggests.
-By normalizing breastfeeding, you’re helping your kids understand how the human body works without shame or embarrassment.
+By making breastfeeding seem like a natural process, you’re helping your kids understand how the human body works without shame or embarrassment.

 Healthy foods, including salmon, avocado, and nuts, that are good for someone who is breastfeeding.